 Aman

 Operating philosophy: refined privacy.
-Aman properties emphasise restraint — natural materials, restrained palettes, low-profile architecture.
+Aman properties emphasise restraint, natural materials, restrained palettes, low-profile architecture.
 The defining ultra-luxury brand for "quiet luxury."

 Six Senses

 Founded: 1995.
 Headquartered: Bangkok.
-Portfolio: 25+ hotels and growing.
+Portfolio: 27 hotels in 20 countries, with one of the largest pipelines in luxury hospitality.
 Owner: IHG (acquired 2019).

 Operating philosophy: wellness-luxury.
 Every property has serious spa, structured wellness programmes, and an environmental ethos.
 The defining brand for "wellness luxury."